bosoninfo/Resource_Power-BI-Desktop/Chapter07/README.md

 - You will find your link is being shared in Teams now.

 ## Republish a dataset to the Power BI Service.
+If you want to do some changes in Power BI Desktop, you may wish to republish the updated version.

+- Open `Countries Populations Final.pbix`, make a duplicate of `South America` page and rename it as `North America`.
+Drag and put it in front of `South America` to make them in alphabetically order, and amend the `Filters` setting accordingly.
+- Simply go to `Home` -> `Share`, `Publish`, save the changes if you haven't.
+Choose exactly the same destination, `My workspace`.
+- Power BI prompts a dialogue and saying `Replace this dataset?`, "You already have a dataset named 'Countries Populations Final' in Power BI".
+Click on `Replace`, open the link to Power BI Service again.
+- Notice that the new version has been published.
+- In Microsoft Teams, simply switch to a different channel and come back, you can get the updated report because you republished to the Power BI Service.

+In summary, we create data models and reports here in Power BI desktop.
+But when we want to share them broadly, the best way to do it is to publish them to the Power BI service.
+And then if we want to use them in Teams or if we want to share them, we can share them directly from the Power BI service.
+And each time we republish, we are effectively republishing to all of those locations.